 "fwcConsoleLogs" : false

 We have to replace FWCLOUD-API_IP_OR_DNS_NAME by the IP address or DNS name of the server where FWCloud-API is installed.

-Finally we modify the owner of the entire directory that we just installed:
+Finally, for both direct and proxy API access mode, we modify the owner of the entire directory that we just installed:

 $ sudo chown -R fwcloud:fwcloud /opt/fwcloud-ui